Measuring the Complexity of Countable Presburger Models: Presburger Arithmetic

 \section{Presburger Arithmetic}

 \begin{definition} Presburger arithmetic is the first order theory of the structure $(\Z,+,<,0,1)$. \end{definition}

-Moj\.zesv Presburger, for whom the theory is named, showed in his 1927 article \cite{Presburger} that $\Th(\Z,+,0,1)$ is decidable and axiomatized by the the axioms for torsion-free abelian groups along with the following axiom for each natural number $n\geq1$: Note, $ny$ is shorthand for $\overbrace{y+\cdots+y}^{\text{$n$-many}}$.
+Moj\.zesz Presburger, for whom the theory is named, showed in his 1927 article \cite{Presburger} that $\Th(\Z,+,0,1)$ is decidable and axiomatized by the the axioms for torsion-free abelian groups along with the following axiom for each natural number $n\geq1$: Note, $ny$ is shorthand for $\overbrace{y+\cdots+y}^{\text{$n$-many}}$.
 At the suggestion of Tarski, Presburger proved this result using quantifier elimination \cite{Haase}.
 In a supplement to \cite{Presburger}, Presburger remarked that $\Th(\Z, +, <, 0,1)$ can be shown to be decidable using a similar quantifier elimination argument.
+We include ordering in our language for the remainder of this paper.

 The fact that Presburger arithmetic is complete, decidable and computably axiomatizable distinguishes it from other similar theories.
 The theory $\Th(\N,+,\cdot,<,0,1)$, which includes multiplication and is often called \emph{True arithmetic}, is complete but not decidable nor computably axiomatizable.
 Peano arithmetic, a sub-theory of true arithmetic, is computably axiomatized but is not complete by G\"odel's first incompleteness theorem \cite{Godel}.
 Additionally, the set of consequences of the axioms of Peano arithmetic is not decidable, as exemplified by the resolution of Hilbert's tenth problem (see e.g.\ \cite{cooper}).